tommyp/tommyp.org/src/routes/blog/once-more-with-feeling.md

 ## Once more, unto the breach

 So, yet again, I'm saying that I'm going to blog more.
-I'm giving myself some credit here now.
+I'm cutting myself some slack this time round.
 Everything I write doesn't have to be some well researched and deep article.
 It can just be something I want to share.
-It doesn't have to be some world changing website.
+This doesn't have to be some world changing website.
 I can just have fun with it.

 My little corner of the Internet is just that - mine.